EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * TYPE = -1
 * ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}
 * SUITES_V - cipher suites from SUITES_U or the EDHOC cipher suites registry that V supports.
-Note that SUITEs_V contains the values from the EDHOC cipher suites registry and not indexes.
+Note that SUITEs_V only contains the values from the EDHOC cipher suites registry and no index.

 ### Example Use of EDHOC Error Message with SUITES_V